Sicilian Pizza

 Ingredients needed

 • Onion.
-Use a white or sweet onion.
+Use white or sweet onions.

 • Spices.
 Optional, but I like to sometimes add red pepper flakes, oregano, and garlic powder.